 Annihilation of the Salt River wild horses temporarily halted, but removal still pending

-Historic Herd Still In Danger of Removal by The US Forest Service
+(Archives) Historic Herd In Danger of Removal by The US Forest Service

 On July 31, 2015, the U.S. Forest Service posted its notice of intent to roundup and impound the publicly-cherished Salt River wild horses.
 It states: “all unauthorized livestock found upon National Forest System lands, will be impounded by the United States Forest Service on or after 8/07/15. … livestock will be offered for sale at public auction.
 Livestock not sold at public sale may be sold at private sale or condemned and destroyed, or otherwise disposed of.”